Mida (singer): 2025–present: new projects

 On 21 March 2025, the single "L'antidoto" was released, followed on 23 May by the single "Popolare" with Michele Bravi.
 On 18 July, the single "Bad Boys Don't Cry" was released, featuring VillaBanks.
 The "Mida Summer tour 2025" took place from 1 May to 19 August.

-On 12 September, the single "Semplicemente" with Sarah Toscano was released.
-The song premiered live on 2 September at Future Hits Live at the Verona Arena and was created as the theme song for the Netflix series Riv4li.
+On 12 September 2025 the single "Semplicemente" with Sarah Toscano was released.
+The song premiered live on 2 September at Future Hits Live at the Verona Arena and was created as the theme song for the Netflix series Riv4lries.
+On 16 January 2026 the single "Canzone d'amore" was released, followed on 22 May by the single "Un bel casino".